-I’ve found using such a device forces me on my feet more, taking stairs instead of elevators and generally be more active.
+I’ve found using such a device forces me on my feet more, taking stairs instead of elevators, and generally be more active.
 After returning to the ship and setting up the FitBit, I’d done over 1500 steps in the first two hours.
-At this rate, it may be possible to do the desired 10,000 steps a days.
+At this rate, it may be possible to do the desired 10,000 steps a day.

 |We walked up and down several blocks looking for the store.
 It was a beautiful day, warm but tolerable in the shade.|

-It wasn’t that I detected any of the wearers necessarily appearing more fit than non wearers but for me, its had always been a good motivator, digital person that I am.
+It wasn’t that I detected any of the wearers necessarily appearing more fit than non-wearers, but for me, it had always been a good motivator, the digital person that I am.

 |A pleasant park in near the shopping district.|

-We wandered about Darwin feeling totally comfortable and safe in the lovely city.
+We wandered about Darwin, feeling totally comfortable and safe in the lovely city.
 The high temperature was offset by a cooling ocean breeze.
-The city was clean and low key with an abundance of shops and restaurants.
-Of course, whenever the cruise ships came to town, the businesses thrives.
+The city was clean and low-key with an abundance of shops and restaurants.
+Of course, whenever the cruise ships came to town, the businesses thrive.

 |The Darwin State Square.
 Darwin is the capital of the Northern Territory in Australia.|

 As we wandered about the town, we were amazed by how similar is it to New Plymouth, NZ which we left only a little over a week.
-In many ways it feels as if its been much longer ago since we left when we’ve so easily immersed ourselves into life aboard ship.
+In many ways, it feels as if it’s been much longer ago since we left when we’ve so easily immersed ourselves into life aboard the ship.

 |The Darwin State Square Building.|

 We apologize for the last posting once again.
 Not only did we have a very busy morning, we just left La Scala Theatre after watching yet another movie, a perk included in the cruise fare.
-Now after 4 pm, its time to dress for the evening and to attend a special party for Crown and Anchor members at 4:45.
+Now, after 4:00 pm, it’s time to dress for the evening and to attend a special party for Crown and Anchor members at 4:45.